DoidoTeam/doidoteam.github.io/docs/basics/events.md

 ### Event Icon

-While an icon isn't required for an event, it helps you with knowing which events are on different slots.
+While an icon isn't required for an event (there is a default icon that gets used if no icon exists), it helps you with knowing which events are on different slots.
 To add a custom icon, simply add the icon to `images/notes/events/`.

 ^NOTE: Icons are named in lowercase with underscores `_` replacing spaces.^